-The following legal issues should be included in any SaaS or ASP agreement, whether you are a supplier or a customer.
+The following legal issues should be included in any SaaS agreement, whether you are a SaaS supplier or a SaaS customer.

 Software Licence

-If the customer is a global entity, specify which companies or entities may access the software, in which territories and the number of users.
+If the SaaS customer is a global entity, specify which companies or entities may access the SaaS software, in which territories and the number of users.
 Identify the specific purposes for which the software may be accessed.
-Name any third parties who will be permitted access to the software i.e. outsourcing providers or clients of the customer.
+Name any third parties who will be permitted access to the SaaS software i.e. outsourcing providers or clients of the SaaS customer.

-The supplier should retain ownership of all IPR in the software and services it provides.
-The customer should retain ownership of all IPR in its systems and data.
-Specifically state that the source code remains owned by the supplier.
-The customer should grant the supplier the right to use its IPRs for the term of the agreement i.e. display its logos and copyrighted information.
+The SaaS supplier should retain ownership of all IPR in the software and services it provides.
+The SaaS customer should retain ownership of all IPR in its systems and data.
+The SaaS agreement should specifically state that the source code remains owned by the SaaS supplier.
+The SaaS customer should grant the SaaS supplier the right to use its IPRs for the term of the SaaS agreement i.e. display its logos and copyrighted information.

 Applicable Law, Jurisdiction & Language

-State which law applies to the SaaS agreement and any disputes arising from it.
-In international SaaS agreements make sure that you specify in which language the dispute will be dealt with, and if the agreement is in more than one language, which language prevails if there is a discrepancy between the two versions.
+State which law applies to the SaaS agreement and which courts will deal with any disputes arising from it.
+In international SaaS agreements make sure that you specify in which language the dispute will be dealt with, and if the SaaS agreement is in more than one language, which language prevails if there is a discrepancy between the two versions.

 Return of Data

-At the end of the agreement the customer’s data should be returned.
+At the end of the SaaS agreement the SaaS customer’s data should be returned.
 The format in which the data is to be returned and payment for this service should be agreed in advance.
-Additionally the parties can agree that the supplier will provide assistance in transferring customer data to a new supplier – in return for payment for this service.
+Additionally the parties can agree that the Saas supplier will provide assistance in transferring SaaS customer data to a new supplier – in return for payment for this service.

-The supplier is the data processor and the customer is the data controller.
-Under UK data protection law different rules apply to the data controller and the data processor.
-The supplier is obliged to process data in accordance with the customer’s instructions and should protect itself against claims from third parties that such processing was illegal.
-Likewise, the customer will also need to protect itself against claims from third parties caused by the supplier not processing data in accordance with its instructions or the agreement.
+A data processing agreement (DPA) sets out the data processing obligations of SaaS supplier and the SaaS customer.
+The SaaS supplier is the data processor and the SaaS customer is the data controller.
+Under data protection law different rules apply to the data controller and the data processor.
+The General Data Protection Regulation (GDPR) specifies that the SaaS supplier is obliged to process personal data in accordance with the SaaS customer’s written instructions and should protect itself against claims from third parties that such processing is illegal.
+Likewise, the SaaS customer will also need to protect itself against claims from third parties caused by the SaaS supplier not processing data in accordance with its instructions or the terms of the SaaS agreement.
+The DPA will often need to include standard contractual clauses where international data transfers are made.

 Service Level Agreement (SLA)